-Furthermore the Artist’s self-portraits deal with two main concepts: First the Geisha Warrior, which is a supremal manifestation of the feminine and masculine attributes.
-Second the Geisha Bride, which is the latent paradox of femininity that has been put on a pedestal.
+sewing technique to create the portraits of such iconic women as Queen Elizabeth II or Marilyn Monroe, while in her self-portraits she addressed two main concepts: the Geisha Warrior, a supreme manifestation of feminine and masculine attributes, and the Geisha Bride, a latent paradox of femininity put on a pedestal.